SPONSOR F.A.Q.

 • Emotional: Many children live with the scars of emotional trauma as the result of poverty, war, abuse, or natural disasters.
 Connections with caring sponsors, counselors, and local church families offer a path toward healing and growth.

-• Relational: Learning to work and play with other children, along with discovering wisdom through committed sponsors and local staff and volunteers, enables children to build strong, healthy relationships and to love and serve God and others.
+• Social: Learning to work and play with other children, along with discovering wisdom through committed sponsors and local staff and volunteers, enables children to build strong, healthy relationships and to love and serve God and others.

-If your child experiences any significant life change or event, we will contact you by phone.
+You will receive a notification if your child leaves or graduates from the program.
+If your child experiences any significant life change or event, we will contact you by phone or email.

 OTHER INVOLVEMENT

 Go to ncm.org to learn more about the work of the Church of the Nazarene through Nazarene Compassionate Ministries and how you can participate.
-To subscribe to NCM email updates, visit ncm.org/connect.
-Stay connected through social media @nazcompassion.
-Sign up for a free subscription to NCM Magazine on our website.
-Advocate for sponsorship at your church by ordering and sharing an advocacy kit featuring profiles of children waiting to be sponsored.

 Yes!
 We currently work with children in various ways through local congregations.
 A main way we fund this work is through our Unsponsored Children’s Fund.
 This fund has no monthly commitment.
 To learn more about this fund, click here.